TariqAHassan/alsek/docs/guided_tour.md

 In this section we will take a closer look at the capabilities of Alsek tasks.

 !!! note
-    After a function has been decorated with `task` its previous behaviour is conserved.
+    The original behaviour of a function is conserved after it has been decorated with `task`.
 This is illustrated in the example below.

     ```python
     from alsek import task